Frequently Asked Questions - AFTS Data Issue

 What does AFTS do?

-AFTS is located in Seattle, WA and has been a utility billing service provider to Kirkland for many years.
-They print and mail Kirkland’s utility bills, as well as receive and process the checks that Kirkland Utility customers send in the mail.
+AFTS is located in Seattle, WA and was a utility billing service provider to Kirkland for many years.
+They printed and mailed Kirkland’s utility bills, as well as received and processed the checks that Kirkland Utility customers send in the mail.

 Ransomware is a type of malicious software (malware).
 Ransomware incidents typically involve an unauthorized actor gaining access to an entity’s network and deploying malware that encrypts the entity’s files, making them inaccessible.
 The unauthorized actor then commonly demands a ransom payment in exchange for the key to decrypt the entity’s files.

-This incident only impacts Kirkland utility customers who pay their utility bills by check sent in the mail.
-At this time, we recommend not mailing checks.
-Other options include depositing your check in person at the city hall drop box in front of Kirkland City Hall, signing up for direct debit, or to pay their current utility bill using Kirkland’s online payment system which is handled through a different vendor.
-The website can be reached at: https:www.kirklandwa.gov/paymentus.
+At this time, mailed checks now go directly to Kirkland City Hall (123 5th Ave, Kirkland, WA 98033).
+Other options include depositing your check in person at the drop box in front of Kirkland City Hall, signing up for direct debit, or paying your current utility bill using Kirkland’s online payment system: www.kirklandwa.gov/paymentus.
 Existing online payment customers should continue to use the online payment system.
+See more information on the Pay a Utility Bill page.

 No, Kirkland has suspended all utility related late fees in response to the Covid-19 pandemic.